LinkedInLearning/running-jenkins-on-aws-3978678/ch4_deploy_code_to_aws_lambda/04_01_initialize_the_deployment_target_in_AWS_Lambda/README.md

 # 04_01 Initialize the deployment target in AWS Lambda

-In this lesson, you'll initialize a deployment target in AWS by launching a Lambda function using a CloudFormation template.
+In this lab, you'll initialize a deployment target in AWS by launching a Lambda function using a CloudFormation template.
 This template defines all the resources required to host a Python-based API.

 Once deployed, you'll explore the CloudFormation stack details and identify key information needed to configure your deployment pipeline.

-This challenge should take 10 to 15 minutes to complete.
+This lab should take 5 to 10 minutes to complete.

 ## Overview